A different Catholic source states the following:

 The Bible is to be the sole source of doctrine for the Christian (2 Tim.
 3:16,17).
 When this basic fact is recognized various forms of confusion are immediately cleared up.
 When the truth of Scripture is received one can find the God of the Bible, if he seeks God with all of his heart:

-Only Jesus Was SinlessFor we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet was without sin.
+Mary Was Not Immaculate MaryFor we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are - yet was without sin.
 (Heb 4:15)According to these verses of Scripture (or the teaching of the earliest Christian church), Jesus never sinned, but everyone else has.
 All others have been guilty of sin at sometime in their life, which is also shown elsewhere in Scripture:

 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.
 (2 Cor 5:21)